Table of Contents

 Another favorite of ours is the Marmottan Museum; it has a fine Monet collection as well as other French impressionists.
 It is a small and not well known museum, so you won’t need to fight the crowds to really enjoy the art.
 And it is easy to get to: once you arrive at Metro stop La Muette, just follow the signs through the park to the museum; it is a short stroll and you won’t be disappointed.

-The Orangerie Museum is finally open after a 6-year reconstruction.
-This Paris attraction is home to the works of some of the most famous impressionists and is located right at the entrance to the Tuilleries.
-Monet’s water lilies are installed in a separate oval room to give visitors a wonderful visual experience.
+The Orangerie Museum is home to the works of some of the most famous impressionists and is located right at the entrance to the Tuilleries.
+Monet’s water lilies are installed in separate oval rooms to give visitors a wonderful visual experience.
 Don’t miss it.

 A stroll down the Champs Elysees is a Paris must.
 It is a magical experience any time of day, but especially in the evening.
 Shops and restaurants are open late and there is always a great deal of activity on the Champs.
 If you venture into some of the automobile dealerships; you will find cafes and bars that are quite interesting and seem a bit out-of-place.
 And, unlike in the US, no one will bother you to buy anything.